-Jim Schiel, trained by Scrum co-creator and evangelist Ken Schwaber, is a Certified Scrum Trainer, member of the Scrum Alliance and published author with a strong background in enterprise level Scrum installations.
+Jim Schiel, is a Certified Scrum Trainer, member of the Scrum Alliance and published author with a strong background in enterprise level Scrum installations.
 To say that Jim is an Agile advocate is somewhat of an understatement, having learned and lived the Agile methodology since very early on.
 Jim was employed at Siemens Medical Solutions for 23 years where he worked initially as a developer, then as a manager, eventually playing an instrumental role in Siemens’ Scrum installations around the globe.
 Also as a business process engineer at Siemens, he helped identify, document, and implement best practices for the large scale implementation of Agile Development.
 His professional activities have focused on Agile Development from the perspective of the Agile team, Agile management and the Agile enterprise.
 He has used Agile development to help create better software, satisfied customers and businesses that are both more successful and more profitable.

 Since being trained by Ken Schwaber for his Certified Scrum Master (CSM) certification in 2005, his Certified Scrum Professional (CSP) and his Certified Scrum Trainer (CST) certification in 2006, Jim has taught over 350 CSM classes in the United States and abroad.